Koenkk/zigbee2mqtt.io/docs/information/flashing_the_cc2531.md

 # Flashing the CC2531 USB stick
 The firmware can be flashed with multiple devices.
 The easiest but most expensive option is with the *CC Debugger* from Texas Instruments, which is described on this page.
 However, you can also use a *Raspberry Pi* or a MCU like the *Arduino Uno* or the cheap *ESP8266* with four dupont cables and optionally a downloader cable.
 Information about these methods can be found here: [Alternative firmware flashing methods](../information/alternative_flashing_methods.md).

-*NOTE: In case you are already running a Zigbee network: reflashing does not require repairing of all devices, see [What does and does not require repairing of all devices?](../information/FAQ.html#what-does-and-does-not-require-repairing-of-all-devices)*
+**NOTE 1**: In case you are already running a Zigbee network: reflashing does not require repairing of all devices, see [What does and does not require repairing of all devices?](../information/FAQ.html#what-does-and-does-not-require-repairing-of-all-devices)

+**NOTE 2**: In this tutorial we will flash the default firmware.
+For larger network (20+) or when experiencing stability problems the [source routing firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin/source_routing) is recommended.
+This firmware has a limiation of 5 direct children so make sure to have enough routers in your network.

 ## Required hardware
 The following additional hardware is required in order to flash the CC2531: